Chart Color Schemes

 Employment conditions in New Norfolk face significant challenges, ranking among the bottom 10% of areas assessed nationally

-The area may offer limited local employment opportunities, as indicated by the difference between Census working population and resident population.
-Between September 2024 and September 2025, New Norfolk's labour force decreased by 0.8%, while employment remained stable at a decline of 0.0%, leading to a 0.7 percentage point drop in unemployment.
-In Greater Hobart, employment contracted by 0.7%, the labour force fell by 0.9%, and unemployment dropped by 0.2 percentage points during the same period.
-Jobs and Skills Australia's national employment forecasts from May-25 project overall employment growth of 6.6% over five years and 13.7% over ten years.
-Applying these projections to New Norfolk's employment mix suggests local employment should increase by 6.3% over five years and 13.3% over ten years, although these are simple extrapolations for illustrative purposes and do not consider localized population projections.
+However, professional & technical services have limited presence with only 2.4% employment compared to 6.6% regionally.
+The area may offer limited local employment opportunities based on Census data comparing working population to resident population.
+Between September 2024 and September 2025, the labour force decreased by 0.8%, while employment remained stable at a decline of 0.0%.
+This led to a decrease in unemployment by 0.7 percentage points.
+In contrast, Greater Hobart saw employment contract by 0.7% during the same period.
+National employment forecasts from Jobs and Skills Australia, released in May-25, project national employment growth of 6.6% over five years and 13.7% over ten years.
+Applying these projections to New Norfolk's employment mix suggests local employment should increase by 6.3% over five years and 13.3% over ten years.

 Frequently Asked Questions - Employment